 Most cities using an MIS have established agreements to share data with school and community partners.
 However, while nine of the respondents said that their cities have data sharing agreements with school districts and/or community-based organizations, this does not necessarily mean that the respective entities' data systems are linked to each other.
-For instance, St. Louis OST system intermediaries manage program data through an MIS, but the intermediaries' data system are not connected.
+For instance, St. Louis OST system intermediaries manage program data through an MIS, but the intermediaries' data system and the school district's data system are not connected.
 An agreement between these entities allows the intermediaries to request manual queries from the school district to obtain student data.